Sailors' superstitions: Lore, mythology, and stories

+Kraken

 Davy Jones is a popular character in sailor's lore, especially of the gothic fictional variety.
 Davy Jones' Locker is an idiom for the bottom of the sea: the state of death among drowned sailors.
 It is used as a euphemism for death or burial at sea (to be sent to Davy Jones' Locker).
 The origins of the name are unclear, and many theories have been put forth, including an actual David Jones, who was a pirate on the Indian Ocean in the 1630s; a pub owner who kidnapped sailors and then dumped them onto any passing ship; the incompetent Duffer Jones, a notoriously myopic sailor who often found himself over-board; or that Davy Jones is another name for Satan; or "Devil Jonah", the biblical Jonah who became the "evil angel" of all sailors, who would identify more with the beset-upon ship-mates of Jonah than with the unfortunate man himself.
 Upon death, a wicked sailor's body supposedly went to Davy Jones' locker (a chest, as lockers were back then), but a pious sailor's soul went to Fiddler's Green.
 This nautical superstition was popularized in the 19th century.

 Kraken were legendary sea monsters that may have been based on sightings of giant squids.

+Finns and wind

+In the early 1800s, some sailors believed that Finns could control the wind.
+Finnish wizards were known to make wind, and they sold ropes with knots: open one knot, it would cause mild wind; open the second, strong winds would blow; open the third, and "a full gale wind" could crash upon the ship.